adshares/adshares-docs/protocol/synchronization/index.rst

 Why is synchronization needed?
 ------------------------------

 For comparison, here how :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` interact with each other in centralized systems:

-* In the very moment a :ref:`User <protocol-definitions-user>` navigates to their :ref:`Site <protocol-definitions-site>`, :ref:`Publishers <protocol-definitions-publisher>` broadcast information regarding their :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>`.
+* In the very moment a :ref:`User <protocol-definitions-user>` navigates to their :ref:`Site <protocol-definitions-site>`, :ref:`Supply-Side Platforms <protocol-definitions-ssp>` broadcast information regarding their :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>`.
-* :ref:`Advertisers <protocol-definitions-advertiser>` use the information contained in :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>` (as well as :ref:`Context Data <protocol-definitions-contextdata>`) to offer their bids to buy advertising space.
+* :ref:`Demand-Side Platforms <protocol-definitions-dsp>` use the information contained in :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>`
+  (plus :ref:`Context Data <protocol-definitions-contextdata>`) to offer their bids for buying advertising space.

 However, in :ref:`Adshares Protocol <adshares-protocol>` a different workflow is applied:

-* Prior to any :ref:`User <protocol-definitions-user>` interaction, :ref:`Publishers <protocol-definitions-publisher>` collect information about :ref:`Demand-Side Inventories <protocol-definitions-demandinventory>`, as declared by :ref:`Advertisers <protocol-definitions-advertiser>`, and :ref:`Advertisers <protocol-definitions-advertiser>` collect information about :ref:`Supply-Side Inventories <protocol-definitions-supplyinventory>`, as declared by :ref:`Publishers <protocol-definitions-publisher>`.
+* Prior to any :ref:`User <protocol-definitions-user>` interaction, :ref:`Supply-Side Platforms <protocol-definitions-ssp>` collect information about :ref:`Demand-Side Inventories <protocol-definitions-demandinventory>`, as declared by :ref:`Demand-Side Platforms <protocol-definitions-dsp>`, and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` collect information about :ref:`Supply-Side Inventories <protocol-definitions-supplyinventory>`, as declared by :ref:`Supply-Side Platforms <protocol-definitions-ssp>`.
 This process is called :ref:`Synchronization <protocol-synchronization>`.
-* In the very moment a :ref:`User <protocol-definitions-user>` navigates to their :ref:`Site <protocol-definitions-site>`, :ref:`Publishers <protocol-definitions-publisher>` use the information collected during :ref:`Synchronization <protocol-synchronization>` (as well as :ref:`Context Data <protocol-definitions-contextdata>`) to make a determination to whom it makes the most sense to sell space on their :ref:`Sites <protocol-definitions-site>`.
+* In the very moment a :ref:`User <protocol-definitions-user>` navigates to a :ref:`Site <protocol-definitions-site>`, :ref:`Supply-Side Platforms <protocol-definitions-ssp>` use the information collected during :ref:`Synchronization <protocol-synchronization>` (plus :ref:`Context Data <protocol-definitions-contextdata>`) to choose the :ref:`Demand-Side Platform <protocol-definitions-dsp>` whose :ref:`Creative <protocol-definitions-creative>` it makes the most sense to display in a given situation.

 Thus, in :ref:`Adshares Ecosystem <protocol-definitions-ecosystem>`:

-* Every :ref:`Supply-Side Platform <protocol-definitions-ssp>` needs to inform all available :ref:`Demand-Side Platforms <protocol-definitions-dsp>` about its availability and its current :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>`.
+* Every :ref:`Supply-Side Platform <protocol-definitions-ssp>` needs to inform all available :ref:`Demand-Side Platforms <protocol-definitions-dsp>` about its availability and the current content of its :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>`.
-* Every :ref:`Demand-Side Platform <protocol-definitions-dsp>` needs to inform all available :ref:`Supply-Side Platforms <protocol-definitions-ssp>` about its availability and its current :ref:`Demand-Side Inventory <protocol-definitions-demandinventory>`.
+* Every :ref:`Demand-Side Platform <protocol-definitions-dsp>` needs to inform all available :ref:`Supply-Side Platforms <protocol-definitions-ssp>` about its availability and the current content of its :ref:`Demand-Side Inventory <protocol-definitions-demandinventory>`.

 And here is why :ref:`Supply-Side Platforms <protocol-definitions-ssp>` and :ref:`Demand-Side Platforms <protocol-definitions-dsp>` want to stay in sync by querying each other inventories:

-* :ref:`Publishers <protocol-definitions-publisher>` query :ref:`Demand-Side Inventory <protocol-definitions-demandinventory>` to be able to choose among :ref:`Advertisers <protocol-definitions-advertiser>` willing to buy space on their :ref:`Sites <protocol-definitions-site>`.
+* :ref:`Supply-Side Platforms <protocol-definitions-ssp>` query :ref:`Demand-Side Inventory <protocol-definitions-demandinventory>`
+  to be able to choose among :ref:`Demand-Side Platforms <protocol-definitions-dsp>` willing to buy space on their :ref:`Sites <protocol-definitions-site>`.
-* :ref:`Advertisers <protocol-definitions-advertiser>` query :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>` to be able to specify what :ref:`Sites <protocol-definitions-site>` they want to include or exclude in their :ref:`Campaign<protocol-definitions-campaign>` definitions.
+* :ref:`Demand-Side Platforms <protocol-definitions-dsp>` query :ref:`Supply-Side Inventory <protocol-definitions-supplyinventory>`
+  to be able to specify what :ref:`Sites <protocol-definitions-site>` they want to include or exclude in their :ref:`Campaign<protocol-definitions-campaign>` definitions.

 Synchronization workflow
 ------------------------